pfsense/docs/source/releases/2-4-2-new-features-and-changes.rst

    non-standard usage of openssl in the cli/shell) `#8059 <https://redmine.pfsense.org/issues/8059>`__
--  Fixed LDAP authentication when the server uses a globally trusted root CA (new CA selection for “Global Root CA List”) `#8044 <https://redmine.pfsense.org/issues/8044>`__
+-  Fixed LDAP authentication when the server uses a globally trusted root CA (new CA selection for "Global Root CA List") `#8044 <https://redmine.pfsense.org/issues/8044>`__
 -  Fixed issues creating a certificate with a wildcard CN/SAN `#7994 <https://redmine.pfsense.org/issues/7994>`__